Looking for a gorgeous white paint? Check out Sherwin Williams Pure White, plus see 20+ real-life homes that use it!

 Remember how I mentioned that every once in a while Pure White can appear just a tad off-white?
 Here’s a great example.
 The warm wood tones and artificial lighting bring out that slight off-white tendency.

-If you’re looking for a clean-looking white, I just don’t think you can go wrong with this color – but ALWAYS buy small samples of your top choices and paint samples to check them out before you commit!
+If you’re looking for a clean-looking white, I just don’t think you can go wrong with this color – but ALWAYS buy samples of your top choices and paint samples to check them out before you commit!
+And this is the best type of sample to try, in my opinion…a mess, removable, re-positionable, peel and stick variety…

 Pin this post for later!
 And if you decide to use this color, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try it, too!